 In 2009, Canuck Place recognized that we were reaching only 20 – 25% of children and families in need of pediatric palliative care in BC.
 Armed with passion, experience and a growing team of inspired individuals and partners, we embarked on a quest to open a second hospice location.
 The vision for Canuck Place – Dave Lede House, located in Abbotsford, BC, was born.

 We asked for help, and a caring community responded.
-See the phased opening plan for our Abbotsford location.

 The spirit of care which defines Canuck Place is a powerful force that cannot be contained by four walls alone.
 With the continued support of donors, partners, staff and volunteers, we can extend our circle of care to reach children and families in need in all corners of the province.